Covid 19 & Frequently Asked Questions

 Can you help me load my tree onto my car?

-We can assist you with loading your tree into your vehicle and can help tie it down with twine that we provide.
+We can assist you with loading your tree onto your vehicle and can provide instruction on how to tie it down with twine that we provide.

 What should I do if I don't want to set up my tree right away?

 Leaving your tree in a bucket of water either outside or in a garage is best.
 If the sap is allowed to seal the base of the tree (2-3 hours after being cut) then the bottom will need to be re-cut before being put into water.

 Does my tree need a fresh cut before I bring it inside?